Explore the Integration Procedure Designer

 Actions

 Action elements are essential building blocks of every Integration Procedure.
-These actions can set data values, perform functions, call Data Mappers, invoke Apex classes, send emails, invoke REST endpoints, run other Integration Procedures, and more.
+These actions can set data values, perform functions, call Omnistudio Data Mappers, invoke Apex classes, send emails, invoke REST endpoints, run other Integration Procedures, and more.
+You choose the action that matches the data source you plan to use.

 You can also use blocks to group actions for conditional execution, caching, list processing, and error handling.
-To add an action, drag it from the palette (shown below) into the Integration Procedure Structure panel.
+To add an action, drag it from the palette into the Integration Procedure Structure panel.

 Now that you’ve learned the ins and outs of the Integration Procedure Designer, we think you’re ready to see it in action and walk through the design process.
 Get excited!
 We’ve got some great scenarios to show you in the next unit.